-Lost 13-year-old Boy In Los Angeles Finally Found Inside Drainage Pipe After 12-Hour Search
+Lost 13-Year-Old Boy In Los Angeles Finally Found Inside Drainage Pipe After 12-Hour Search

 As reported by ABC News, experts and officials initially tried to determine the possible route the boy could have taken, but they eventually decided to use advanced camera systems to try and search every nook and cranny.
 A third-party company provided floating cameras that were used in the systematic search.
 One of the cameras eventually spotted the frightened boy after a long and arduous search.

 To the surprise of rescuers, Hernandez was eventually found conscious and able to talk when they opened a maintenance hatch.
-He was then immediately decontaminated and was sent to the nearest hospital for further evaluation.
+He was then immediately decontaminated and sent to the nearest hospital for further evaluation.
 The city’s crisis response team and the fire department thanked all of the people involved in the rescue, which apparently wouldn’t have been successful without the teamwork among the different agencies.

 #BREAKING Missing 13-year-old Los Angeles boy was found 'alive and talking' hours after falling into drainage pipe in Griffith Park. #livedesk pic.twitter.com/tCSuAa4lVL